White-Knight-IT/FFPP/README.md

 ## Licensing

-Licensed under the [A-GPL v3.0 License](https://choosealicense.com/licenses/agpl-3.0/) you get no warranty and it's a case of use at your own risk.
+Licensed under the [AGPL-3.0 License](https://choosealicense.com/licenses/agpl-3.0/) you get no warranty and it's a case of use at your own risk.
 The license and contained copyright notice would need to be included with any copies of this repository/software as per A-GPL v3.0 licensing requirements.
 There is also a license (See SECURITY_LICENSE) describing that there is no liability on the owner/contributors of this repository for security vulnerabilities that may arise.

 ## Prerequisites for development environment (devenv)